Pregnancy is a difficult journey to navigate alone. It comes with a lot of responsibilities, some of which may require a helping hand.

 You can also consult with an immigration lawyer to ensure that you are aware of all the potential implications of your decision.

-- You can also decide to abort the child
+Option 4.
+You can also decide to abort the child and continue with your studies

-As a pregnant international student in Canada, you can elect to abort the child if you feel that you cannot cope with both the child and your school obligations.
+As a pregnant international student in Canada, you can decide to abort the child if you feel you can’t cope with both the child and your school obligations.

 And you don’t want to quit school.